jstowers/DataStructures/linkedList/circular/README.md

 ### Algorithm

-1. To identify a circular linked list, we will use two separate pointers, slow and fast, to iterate through the linked list at different speeds.
+1. To identify a circular linked list, use two separate pointers, __Slow and Fast__, to iterate through the linked list at different speeds.

-    + Slow looks at first node
+    + Both slow and fast start at the first node (head)
+    + Fast advances two nodes
-    + Fast looks at next node
+    + Slow advances one node

-2. If next two nodes after Fast are defined, then enter into for loop:
+2. If Fast passes two defined nodes, then enter while loop:
-    + Inside for loop:
-        + most Fast forward by two nodes
+    + Fast advances two nodes
-        + move Slow forward by one node
+    + Slow advances one node

-3. are Slow and Fast looking at the same node (===)?
+3. Are Slow and Fast pointing at the same node (===)?

-    + if no, continue iterating, until fast finds a null value => return false
+    + if no, continue iterating, until Fast finds a null value => return false, OR

     + if yes . . . then we have a circular linked list => return true

+### Google Coding Interview Problem

+If given a circular linked list, design an algorithm to remove every other node.